A Guide to the Eviction Process in San Francisco, California

 Failing to comply with these requirements can result in legal disputes, fines, or unsuccessful eviction attempts.

-Even with thorough tenant screening, knowing how the eviction process works is crucial.
+Even with thorough tenant screening, knowing how the eviction procedure works is crucial.
 Fortunately, you’re in the right place.
-In this guide, the team at BanCal Properties explains the eviction process in California so you can protect your investment and stay compliant with state law.
+In this guide, the team at BanCal Properties explains the eviction procedure in California so you can protect your investment and stay compliant with state law.

 LEARN MORE ABOUT OUR TRUSTED TEAM